learn-co-curriculum/curriculum-guide-for-contractors/style-guidelines.md

 * learn — verb — to gain knowledge or improve a skill.
 * `learn` command, the — noun phrase (as, "the `learn` command") — the bash command that runs RSpec tests in Ruby labs.
 This should always be wrapped in a code snippet.
 * Learn.co — proper noun — the website and address of the curriculum tool available to students, faculty, and staff.
-* Learn App, the — proper noun — the Mac OS X app the integrates with testing and Learn.co.
+* Learn IDE, the — proper noun — the application that students use to work through the Learn.co curriculum.

 Usage:

-"You'll learn that the `learn` command integrates with your profile on Learn.co by uploading information through the Learn App."
+"You'll learn that the `learn` command integrates with your profile on Learn.co by uploading information through the Learn IDE."

 #### Learner vs. learner